-If you have federal student loan debt, you now have approximately six months to prepare for payments on that debt to restart.
-Last week, President Joe Biden’s administration announced it is stretching out the moratorium on federal student loan payments until Jan.
+If you have federal student loan debt, you now have approximately four months to prepare for payments on that debt to restart.
+In August, President Joe Biden’s administration announced it is stretching out the moratorium on federal student loan payments until Jan.
 31, 2022.

 This means that payments will not resume until next year and interest rates will remain at 0%.
 The latest extension comes shortly after two-thirds of borrowers said it would be difficult for them to afford payments if they resumed the following month, according to a recent survey by The Pew Charitable Trusts.

 “What a fantastic opportunity for borrowers to take more control of their finances,” says Laurel Taylor, CEO and founder of FutureFuel.io, a student debt repayment platform.
 “I would really encourage borrowers to maximize this opportunity — whatever that means to them.”

 Make sure your address and email are up-to-date with your loan servicer, so you don’t miss any important information about your student loans and the temporary extension.

 That means any student loan debt you had before the COVID-19 pandemic will be waiting for you when repayment begins at the end of the forbearance period, unless the policy changes again.
 Experts say you shouldn’t count on any of your debt disappearing in the meantime, because it’s unlikely that there will be broad student loan forgiveness —not even the $10,000 that Biden promised during the campaign, that is.

 “I don’t see $10,000 in student loan forgiveness coming.
 I just don’t think he legally can without Congress,” says Robert Farrington, founder and CEO of The College Investor, a site providing advice on student loan debt.
 “But I do think he’s able to do a lot of good with the powers he has, such as reforming programs that already exist.”

 What to Do in Light of Biden’s Extension of Student Loan Relief